 If you’re in Guatemala City or Antigua, get a driver with the Uber app.

-Probably, they won’t take you on a 7-hour journey and they will rather take you to the bus terminal for that.
-But then again, anything is possible in Guatemala!
+But probably, they won’t take you on a 7-hour journey and they will rather take you to the bus terminal for that.

-Some taxi’s have a meter, but I recommend agreeing on the price before you get in the vehicle.
+Some taxies have a meter, but I recommend agreeing on the price before you get in the vehicle.

 Some routes in Guatemala are not covered by public transportation.
-An example of this are the rural villages in the mountains around Lake Atitlan or other rural places.
+An example of this is the rural villages in the mountains around Lake Atitlan or other rural places.

 Locals also use pick up trucks to get around.
 They know where to wait for them and they know the price for the ride.
 If you wait with them and talk with them, you will also be able to catch a ride in this way.